KungadDzingad/library_Swing_Hibernate/README.md

-# Library
-Project as part of the "Design patterns" classes
+Project of the library as part of the "Design patterns" classes

 Authors: Bartłomiej Zieja & Wojciech Wróbel